TheEmpty/lci-gateway/README.md

 ## Rust LCI Gateway API

-**NOTE:** Not ready for integrating with anything "prod" due to panics.

 Some Rust APIs for integrating with an LCI gateway, commonly found in RVs.

 **Disclaimer:** Not officaily supported.
 Developer(s) not associated with the LCI brand or company.